Graaff-Reinet

-Graaff-Reinet (/af/; Xhosa: eRhafu) is a town in the Eastern Cape Province of South Africa.
-It is the oldest town in the province and the fourth oldest town in South Africa, after Cape Town, Stellenbosch, Simon's Town, Paarl and Swellendam.
-The town was the centre of a short-lived republic in the late 18th century.
+Graaff-Reinet (/af/; Xhosa: eRhafu; Khoe: !Xamdubu), officially renamed Robert Sobukwe Town in February 2026, is a town in the Eastern Cape Province of South Africa.
+It is the oldest town in the province and the sixth oldest town in South Africa, after Cape Town, Stellenbosch, Simon's Town, Paarl and Swellendam.
+The town was the centre of a short-lived republic in the late 18th century before being annexed into the Cape Colony.
 The town was a starting point for Great Trek groups led by Gerrit Maritz and Piet Retief and furnished large numbers of the Voortrekkers in 1835–1842.

 Graaff-Reinet is home to more national monuments than any other town or city in South Africa.
 It is also known for being a flourishing market for agricultural produce, noted for its mohair industry, and sheep and ostrich farming.

+In 2023, it was proposed for Graaff-Reinet to have its name changed (to be named after Robert Mangaliso Sobukwe).
+The name change to Robert Sobukwe Town was approved in January 2026 by the Minister of Sport, Arts and Culture, although many residents have voiced their opposition to the change.